 The iconic Clint Eastwood needs no introduction.
 He was born in San Francisco but spent much of his childhood in Oakland and the East Bay.
 He has mentioned having fond memories of spending time on the beaches of Berkeley as a child.
 While Clint Eastwood no longer lives in the area, he has remained involved to some extent in some of its affairs.
 For example, he was involved in the planning and creation of Berkeley’s Eastshore State Park.

 Another famous actor, Tom Hanks, hails from the East Bay.
 He was born in Concord, on the other side of the hills, but went to high school in Oakland.
 Known for films such as Sleepless in Seattle, Forrest Gump, You’ve Got Mail, and The Da Vinci Code, Tom Hanks may have begun to develop his acting chops while studying theater at nearby Chabot College.

 Bruce Lee and Brandon Lee

 Of course, actors aren’t the only famous people from the East Bay.
 Julia Morgan was a renowned architect who designed hundreds of buildings in California.
-Interestingly, she’s one of those cases that divide locals from others: anyone from the area recognizes her name instantly, while those from other places are often unfamiliar with her name or work.
+Interestingly, she’s one of those cases that divide locals from others.
+Anyone from the area will recognize her name instantly, while those from other places are often unfamiliar with her name or work.
 Morgan was born in San Francisco, but her family moved to Oakland when she was a toddler.